Cascade Campus

 Introduces intermediate acting techniques.
 Continues to explore text analysis and performance skills.
 Develops an intermediate-level awareness of the physical and vocal skills required of a stage performer.
 Includes one-act plays assigned as projects.
 Prerequisites: (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
 Audit available.

-This class emphasizes the development of improvisational acting skills for sustained narrative and long-form of improvisational theater.
-Students are encouraged to trust their intuition and to focus their senses, their body awareness and vocal qualities on the creation of narrative structures.
-Team work and the development of group cohesion are stressed.
-Prerequisites: TA 144, (WR 115 or IRW 115) or placement into WR 121.
+Emphasizes the development of improvisational acting skills for sustained narrative and long-form of improvisational theater.
+Covers the creation of narrative structures using the senses, intuition, body awareness and vocal qualities.
+Stresses team work and the development of group cohesion.
+Prerequisites: TA 144 and (WR 115 and RD 115) or IRW 115 or equivalent placement.
 Audit available.

 Provides the opportunity to learn and apply elementary technical theatre skills.
 Participation in the main stage production required.
-Prerequisites: (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
-Prerequisite/concurrent: TA 111, TA 112, or TA 113.
+Prerequisites: Instructor approval required, and (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
+Audit available.

 Provides the opportunity to learn and apply basic technical theatre skills.
-Employee teamwork skills to collaborate throughout the production process.
+Employs teamwork skills to collaborate throughout the production process.
 Participation in the main stage production required.
-Prerequisite: (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement, and TA 250A or Instructor Approval.
+Prerequisites: (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
+Audit available.

 Provides the opportunity to learn and apply intermediate technical skills in one or more areas of technical theatre.
 Employ teamwork skills to collaborate throughout the production process.
-Participation in the main stage production required.
-Prerequisite: (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement, and TA 250B or Instructor approval.
+Participation in the mainstage production required.
+Prerequisites: (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
+Audit available.

 TA 253A.
 Theatre Rehearsal and Performance.
 1 Credit.